 3. In-country staff support

-We think it’s critical to always find out before you book who will be responsible for your safety and welfare on the ground.
+Before you book a volunteer trip abroad, it’s critical to always find out who will be responsible for your safety and welfare.

 4. Find out how your fee is spent